CodeYellowBV/create-react-cy-app/packages/react-cy-scripts/template/README.md

 ## Installing a Dependency

 The generated project includes React and ReactDOM as dependencies.
 It also includes a set of scripts used by Create React App as a development dependency.
-You may install other dependencies (for example, React Router) with `npm`:
+You may install other dependencies (for example, React Router) with `yarn`:

 ```
-npm install --save <library-name>
+yarn add <library-name>
 ```

 ## Importing a Component